back to homepageback to homepageHYTEP – Czech Hydrogen Technology Platform

 • Martin Paidar (UCT Prague)

-• Ondřej Mamula (CVUT CIIRC)
+• Ondřej Mamula (CVUT CIIRC) and Petr Stejskal (CVUT CIIRC)

 12:30–13:30